elasekness/RNASeq_workshop/Day2.md

 > The **`quant`** function of **`salmon`** allows direct quantification of reads agains the 'transcriptome' index and will output the results into a directory called `salmon_quant`. <br>
 > The tab-delimited output files (sf files) for each library will be in a directory named for the library basename.  <br>
 > The **`-l`** option specifies the automatic detection of the library type.
 The **`--validateMappings`** option is the recommended default.
-It essentially checks that the mappings are plausible enough to be quantified.
+It essentially checks that the mappings are plausible enough to be quantified. <br>

 The `Salmon` output files required for downstream analyses are the `quant.sf` files.
 The sf file is a tab delimited text file containing the length and effective length of each transcript (effective length relating to the expectation of sampling more or less reads from a transcript), the normalized TPM (transcripts per million) values, and read counts.
 The TPM values are referred to as pseudocounts and need to be non-normalized for DESeq2 analyses.

 All of our sf files are currently named `quant.sf`.
 Let's use a for-loop to rename them according to the basename of the fastq files.